 All students are urged to plan their course of study with the Director of Development Studies before enrolment, as well as during the course of their programme.

-- Visit the Development and Globalisation Research Group web pages for information about research and staff in this area
+- Visit the Political Economy and Development Research Group web pages for information about research and staff in this area

 - For information about undergraduate study in Development Studies please view the Development Studies page.